VerifyTests/DiffEngine/readme.md

  * [WinMerge](/docs/diff-tool.md#winmerge) <!-- end include: diffToolList. path: /src/DiffEngine.Tests/diffToolList.include.md -->

-## Launching a diff tool
+## Launching a tool

-A diff tool can be launched using the following:
+A tool can be launched using the following:

 <!-- snippet: DiffRunnerLaunch -->
 <a id='snippet-diffrunnerlaunch'/></a>